Spleen Pain: 4 Common Causes, Symptoms & Treatment

 How it is treated

-Treatment for spleen pain will depend on what caused the enlarged spleen in the first place, or in the case of a ruptured spleen, it should be immediately removed.
-Therefore it is important to confirm a diagnosis so that appropriate treatment can be initiated.
-In cases where the spleen pain is related to an infection, antibiotics may be required.
-Cancer-related pain may need to be treated with chemotherapy or radiation therapy.
+Treatment for spleen pain will depend on what caused the spleen pain in the first place.
+A ruptured spleen should be surgically removed immediately to prevent further complications.
+In cases where the spleen pain is related to an infection, antibiotics may be prescribed, while cancer-related pain may need to be treated with chemotherapy or radiation therapy.

 In more serious cases, the doctor may advise surgical removal of spleen, also known as a splenectomy.
 This procedure involves the partial or total removal of the spleen, and is usually performed in patients with cancer, a splenic rupture or splenomegaly.